|Nutritional Guidelines (per serving)|

 For an extra crunchy coating, dip the fish in egg and flour for a second time before placing in the oil.
 Fry the fish in batches and let drain on a rack or on plain paper towels.

 Cut the loaf in half lengthwise and spread both cut sides with the mayo mixture.
-Add the fish fillets in a single layer, top with tomato slices and Spicy Sweet Pepper Slaw.
+Add the fish fillets in a single layer, top with tomato slices and Spicy Sweet Slaw.